Part of our Web Search & Data Extraction MCP category.

 You lose access to primary sources.
 The answer engine approach means your agent trusts Perplexity’s synthesis.
 If Perplexity misinterprets a source, cites an outdated page, or conflates two different facts, your agent has no way to verify because it never sees the raw content.
 For research tasks where accuracy matters, this is a fundamental limitation.
 Tavily’s search + extract pipeline lets the agent judge sources directly.

 Pay-per-token pricing is hard to predict.
-Perplexity’s pricing combines per-token costs ($1-15/million depending on model) with per-request fees ($5-14/1,000 requests depending on context depth).
-A perplexity_ask call costs roughly $0.01 for a typical query, but a perplexity_research call can cost significantly more — and the cost varies based on response length, citation count, and reasoning depth.
+Perplexity’s pricing combines per-token costs ($1–15/million depending on model) with per-request fees that vary by search mode ($5–14/1,000 requests for Low through High context).
+The free citation tokens help (see What’s New above), but a perplexity_ask call still costs roughly $0.01 for a typical query while a perplexity_research call can cost significantly more — and the cost varies based on response length, search mode, and reasoning depth.
 Compare this to Brave’s flat $5/1,000 queries or Tavily’s credit system where you know the cost before you make the call.

 Rate limits start low.
-New accounts (Tier 0) get 50 requests per minute.
-This scales up with cumulative spending through five tiers, but you can’t just pay for higher limits upfront — you have to earn them by spending.
+New accounts (Tier 0) get 50 requests per minute (1 QPS).
+This scales through five tiers up to Tier 5 at 2,000 requests per minute (33 QPS), but advancement is based on cumulative spending — you can’t just pay for higher limits upfront.
+Deep Research is even more constrained at 5 requests per minute for lower tiers and 10 for higher tiers.
 For production deployments that need immediate throughput, this ramp-up period is an obstacle.

 No remote hosted server.
 Tavily offers a hosted URL endpoint (mcp.tavily.com/mcp/) where you just paste a URL and you’re connected — no npm, no Node.js, no Docker.
 Perplexity requires local installation via npx or Docker.
 For a company that runs a hosted AI service, the lack of a hosted MCP endpoint is a missed opportunity.